Songline Enterprises LLC and Songline Emu Farm

 Where is the oil processed?

-All Songline emu oil is processed at LB Processors in Tennessee, according to the American Emu Association (AEA) Trade Rules and carries the AEA Certified Fully Refined Seal.
+All Songline emu oil is processed according to the American Emu Association (AEA) Trade Rules and carries the AEA Certified Fully Refined Seal.
 Each bottle is batch stamped and individual batch analysis, done by an American Oil Chemist Society (AOCS) certified chemist is available for viewing.

 First the fat is specially handled through a rendering process which ensures color and stability factors; then natural clay, not chemicals, is used to filter the oil followed by vacuum deodorizing.
 Deodorizing brings the oil to proper temperature for a certain period of time to insure sterilization which removes unwanted microbial particles like viruses and bacteria without sacrificing the unique properties of the oil.
 The final finishing process insures a creamy product with no separation.